Diploma in Pharmaceutical Sciences

 |Course Introduction|||||Course Structure|||||Course Module|||||Course Highlights|||||Career Opportunities|||||Further Studies|||||FAQs|

 The Diploma in Pharmaceutical Sciences is a 3 year full-time course which will give students a firm foundation in areas of pharmaceutical sciences such as pharmacology, patient care and drug delivery systems.
-The course places emphasis on areas such as clinical trials and research, pharmaceutical operations, pharmaceutical analysis and pharmaceutical sales and marketing.
+The course places emphasis on areas such as pharmacy practice, clinical trials and pharmaceutical operations.

 The course equips students with: